Safety for visiting sake breweries:

 • Heavy machinery and tubes on the floor

-About Contamination:
+About Contamination

 Sanitizing hands – Please follow instructions how to sanitize your hands.
 Please do not touch anything during the tour unless you are told it is ok.
 (For example, brewers may tell you to take some koji to taste.)
-Please follow the instructions from facilities managers regarding what you can bring with you during the tour.
+Please follow instructions from facilities managers regarding what you can bring with you during the tour.

 No touching! – Tools may appear very interesting but please do not touch anything unless the tour leader said it is ok.
 At the breweries, they have to sanitize the tool you touched to prevent any bacterial contamination.